 When normal daily activities like walking and climbing stairs are hard due to painful knees, usually caused by arthritis or injury, total knee replacement is an option.
 Most often used when pain and stiffness are not helped by medication and other treatments, the knee joint (which is the largest joint in the body) is replaced by artificial parts to restore pain-free movement.

 Telehealth at Boston Medical Center

-The Department of Orthopedic Surgery at Boston Medical Center is affiliated with the Boston University Chobanian & Avedisian School of Medicine.
-To learn about research activities, please visit the Orthopedic Surgery section of the Boston University Chobanian & Avedisian School of Medicine website.
+To learn more about Orthopedic Surgery research, visit our dedicated page.
+The Department of Orthopedic Surgery at Boston Medical Center is affiliated with the Boston University Chobanian & Avedisian School of Medicine, so you can also visit the Orthopedic Surgery section of the Boston University Chobanian & Avedisian School of Medicine website.